 And even though you can see the flange if you crouch (as I did to take this photo), it’s really not visible with everyday use.

-We hope you love your simple DIY hanging copper paper towel holder.
+We hope you love your simple under cabinet paper towel holder.
 It’s the simple things that make such a difference.
 (And if you love more copper, check out this even easier copper planter pot Ikea hack tutorial.)